Financial-Times/n-heroku-tools/README.md

     verify                                 internally calls origami-build-tools verify with some Next specific configuration (use only for APPLICATIONS.
-Front End components should continue to use origami-build-tools verify) nightwatch [options]                   runs nightwatch with some sensible defaults destroy [app]                          deletes the app from heroku
+Front End components should continue to use origami-build-tools verify) nightwatch [options]                   runs nightwatch with some sensible defaults destroy [app]                          deletes the app from heroku purge [options]                        purges the given url from the Fastly cache.
+Requires a FASTLY_KEY environment variable set to your fastly api key
     *

   Options: